OwaisAbuSonaina/Exploring-GAN-Variants-for-Balancing-Imbalanced-Datasets/README.md

 ## Future Work

-* Implement **WGAN-GP** (Gradient Penalty) to improve stability over simple weight clipping.
+* Implement **WGAN-GP** (Gradient Penalty) to improve training stability.
-* Experiment with **SMOTE** to compare GAN-based augmentation vs. traditional oversampling.
+* Perform hyperparameter tuning on the Random Forest threshold to reduce WGAN False Positives.
-* Tune the Random Forest decision threshold to optimize the F1-score for the WGAN scenario.
+* Deploy the model using **FastAPI** with a dedicated inference endpoint.

 ---